MikeXydas/MDSimsEval/docs/_sources/pages/ReadingData.rst.txt

 On the above structure everything followed by an underscore ``_`` can have a different name.

 ``Agonists`` and ``Antagonists`` were the class labels of my use case.
 Currently, you must follow the same names as class labels.
-To be fixed so as class label is also a variable.
+Should fixed, so as class label is also a variable.

 .. note::
    ``sasa.xvg`` and ``salts/`` are explained in :ref:`reading_salt_sasa`.